Spiders and cockroaches

 Cyprus is not that unusual in its attitude to conservation in general in that its natural habitats are being developed and destroyed in order to feed the pocketbooks of business, both big and small. *(To those of you who have visited before, We have to keep changing the text as too many people seem to copy what we write, to put on their travel to Cyprus related websites, so please bear with us.)

 Not too long ago you did not hear the birds singing, because they were being decimated by lime sticks and shot by hunters. ( yes even the mighty sparrow had its day in the arena.)
-These were served up in restaurants and private homes as ambelopoulia - yes, mixed small bird.
+These were served up in restaurants and private homes as amberopoulia - yes, mixed small bird.
 We are now in the situation where it has been made illegal, however that doesn't seem to make much difference.
-I was in a new take away in Larnaca not so recently, (October 2007) good food, run by an ex policeman.
-I was with a foreign acquaintance and was explaining what ambelopoulia was and how it is now illegal, when the proprietor piped up with 'You have to put in the order a few days in advance, but we make quite a lot."
+I was in a new take away in Larnaca not so recently, ( 2007) good food, run by an ex policeman.
+I was with a foreign acquaintance and was explaining what amberopoulia was and how it is now illegal, when the proprietor piped up with 'You have to put in the order a few days in advance, but we make quite a lot."
 I was gob smacked !
 My moral high ground robbed me of yet another good eating house, drat.

 Nowadays the same thing is happening, but birds are being bred for the hunting season and the swarthy hunters, in full battle dress stalk them intrepidly.
 The 'Game reserve' signs and 'No hunting zone' notices are used for target practice, and if you collect spent cartridges, just find a No hunting sign and there will be hundreds of them.
 I know quite a few people who live in the countryside who would love to see the law enforced, but they are too scared to speak up as they know that their pets will be poisoned and their lives will be made a misery, so they just keep quiet.

 We were driving near the salt lakes on the other side of the airport one day when we saw a pair of black swans.
-Wow, how privileged we felt to observe theses rare
+Wow, how privileged we felt to observe theses rare birds.
+Then they shot them.

 It is illegal to put down poison now, and so the headman of the village does it on everyone's behalf, after all , who's going to argue with the mayor ?The rivers, when they run, are being pumped full of any effluence that an upstream factory wants to dispose of, and no one seems to care.
 That is not to say that no one does care, some people are doing great work in the field and general attitudes are changing, but the question is, is it fast enough before there is little left to save?